-As physicians of naturopathic medicine and supporters of naturopathic health solutions for all people, the Institute for Natural Medicine (INM) acknowledges the Centers for Disease Control and Prevention’s statement on “Racism is a Serious Threat to the Public’s Health.”
+As physicians of naturopathic medicine and supporters of naturopathic health solutions for all people, the Institute for Natural Medicine (INM) acknowledges the Centers for Disease Control and Prevention’s statement on “Racism and Heath.”
 Racism’s threat to health in America must be addressed by all health providers and institutions if we are to see lasting change.

 In the statement, the CDC calls out the damaging impact that racism has especially on communities of color, which creates inequities in access to health care, as well as housing, food, education, employment, and financial security.
 These social determinants of health are recognized drivers of inequities in communities of color and as such, result in poor health outcomes.

 “Individuals, organizations, businesses, and the government have a long way to go to right these inequities, including our non-profit organization.
 The Institute for Natural Medicine is aligned with the CDC to elevate the importance of the social determinants of health,” says Michelle Simon, PhD, ND, president and CEO of INM.

 One of the fundamental tools taught in naturopathic medical school is the Therapeutic Order, which guides naturopathic doctors to first assess a holistic view of their patients’ contributing health factors.
 Social determinants of health – including the contributors to and impacts of racism – are included in this foundational assessment.

 Another fundamental tenet of naturopathic medicine is our licensed doctors’ roles as teachers.
 As such, naturopathic medicine has a unique role to play helping elevate awareness and understanding amongst other medical professionals to further their knowledge and understanding of how the social determinants of health can improve health outcomes.